mazedlx/laravel-feature-policy/README.md

 If you discover any security related issues please email mazedlx@gmail.com instead of using the issue tracker.

 ## Credits

+This package is strongly inspired by [Spatie](https://spatie.be) [laravel-csp](https://github.com/spatie/laravel-csp) package.
+Thanks to [Freek van der Herten](https://github.com/freekmurze) and [Thomas Verhelst](https://github.com/TVke) for creating such an awesome package and doing all the heavy lifting!

 - [Freek van der Herten](https://github.com/freekmurze)
 - [Thomas Verhelst](https://github.com/TVke)